Shopify/mybench/_sources/writing-a-benchmark.rst.txt

 There are three workloads that query the ``chirps`` table:

-One workload consists of reading the 200 of the latest chirps via the following query, which consists of 75% of the traffic:
+One workload consists of reading the 200 latest chirps via the following query, which makes up 75% of the traffic:

 .. code-block:: sql

    SELECT * FROM chirps ORDER BY created_at DESC LIMIT 200

-A second workload consists of reading a single chirp based on its ``id``, which consists of 20% of the traffic:
+A second workload consists of reading a single chirp based on its ``id``.
+This query makes up 20% of the traffic:

 .. code-block:: sql

    SELECT * FROM chirps WHERE id = ?

-The third workload consists of the creation of a new chirp with the following query, which consists of 5% of the traffic:
+The third workload consists of the creation of a new chirp with the following query, which makes up 5% of the traffic:

 .. code-block:: sql